dfient/coinbase-bot/README.md

 The bot will only take one position at a time, spending the full budget (specified as a parameter and does not need to be your full account balance).
 If multiple products hit the price target at the same time, it will take a position in the product with the highest volatility.

-__Important: The included algorithm is too weak and must be enhanced; in many cases it "catch falling knives".
+__Important: The included algorithm is too weak and must be enhanced; in many cases it "catches falling knives".
 Edit the code and add your own algorithm if you want to use `auto`.
 Future updates will have more signals and indicators and object oriented abstractions in the code to make implementing your favorite algorithm easier (e.g. buying ema crossovers, using an RSI strategy, or similar).__

 I highly recommend using `monitor` and then manual technical analysis before acting on the signal manually (instead of `auto` mode).